15 Jobs AI Will Replace by 2030 | Gaper.io

 Relativity, Logikcull, Contract AI platforms

 Document review is the most automatable segment of legal work.
 AI-powered eDiscovery platforms like Relativity and Logikcull process hundreds of thousands of documents in hours, flagging relevant items with accuracy that matches or exceeds junior reviewer teams.
 KPMG reported in 2024 that contract review AI reduces review time by 80% and error rates by 40%.
-The outsourced document review industry – estimated at $3.5B in 2022 – is contracting as AI review becomes standard in major law firms and corporate legal departments.
+The outsourced document review industry, estimated at 3.5 billion dollars in 2022, is contracting as AI review becomes standard in major law firms.

 Job #14